 One reason why many tinnitus patients suffer from depression is the debilitating nature of tinnitus.
 This condition can be more emotionally wearying than other types of hearing issues.
 One clinical study showed 60% of tinnitus patients had major depression compared to 7% of those with general hearing loss but no tinnitus.
 (1)

-Sometimes referred to as the happiness molecule, serotonin has a profound effect on mood.
+Depression is modulated by serotonin, a neurotransmitter found in the human brain and gut, which transmits nerve impulses across the synapse between neurons.
+Often referred to as the “happiness molecule”, serotonin has a profound effect on mood.
 High levels of serotonin lead to a cheerful disposition and the ability to withstand everyday stress.
-Too little serotonin has been shown to lead to depression, problems with anger control, obsessive-compulsive disorder, and suicide.
+Low levels lead to depression, lack of anger management, obsessive-compulsive disorder (OCD), and even thoughts of suicide.

 Serotonin Optimizing Antidepressants